fatml-res/PIA/README.md

 ## Step1:

-run three GNNs on three datasets to get the embeddings, posteriors
+Run three GNNs on three datasets to get the embeddings, posteriors

 run gcn-train.py, gs-train.py, gat-train.py

 ## Step2:

-run the attack models
+Run the attack models

-for Attack1/2/5/6, run PIA-attak1-attack2.py, PIA-attak5-attack6.py with the embeddings/posteriors from step1
+- for Attack1/2/5/6, python PIA-attak1-attack2.py, PIA-attak5-attack6.py with the embeddings/posteriors from step1

-for Attack3/4, run dimension-reduction-tsne.py, dimension-reduction-pca.py, dimension-reduction-encoder.py
+- for Attack3/4, run dimension-reduction-tsne.py, dimension-reduction-pca.py, dimension-reduction-encoder.py

 ## Step3:

-evaluate the defense mechanisms
+Evaluate the defense mechanisms

-for Noisy embedding/posterior, run defense-laplace.py
+- For Noisy embedding/posterior, run defense-laplace.py

-for Embedding truncation, run defense-embedding-truncation.py
+- For Embedding truncation, run defense-embedding-truncation.py

-for OTHER methods we try, PCA dimension reduction: run defense-pca.py, embedding normalizartion: run defense-normalization-softmax.py
+- For OTHER methods we try, PCA dimension reduction: run defense-pca.py, embedding normalization: run defense-normalization-softmax.py

 ## Additional results

+We also have some other results in Results.pdf which are not included in the paper because of the space limitation, it includes the following contents:

-We also have some other results, such as the TSNE visualization of the distribution of node embeddings and target model outputs by GCN model on Pokec dataset, these results are included in Results.pdf
+- the TSNE visualization of the distribution of node embeddings and target model outputs by GNN models

+- the defense results of embedding normalization

+- the results of Influence scores of different node/link groups on three dataset (additional results for Table 6 in the paper)